 Competitive salary for skill levelWe can’t quite afford to throw infinite VC money at people to hire them; we pay commensurate with income so we can remain an ongoing, viable business.
 But we continue to grow, and all our graphs go "up and to the right" as you’d expect.

-Impact on the direction of the companyDiscourse is still a small company, with 20 people, and not even five years old.
+Impact on the direction of the companyDiscourse is still a small company, with 34 people, and barely five years old.
 You will be a central part of what we do and have major input into every decision we make as a company.

 We’ll buy you cutting-edge hardwareDiscourse will buy you a super nice laptop or desktop of your choice, and a fancy chair for your "second most important asset" (after your brain), at minimum.